 The dark side of direct sales: MLMs and pyramid schemes

-If you’re looking for a good example of a true pyramid scheme or MLM, check out the excellent documentary LuLaRich, which chronicles the rise and fall of the MLM scam LuLaRoe.
+If you’re looking for a good example of how destructive MLMs can be, check out the excellent documentary LuLaRich, which chronicles the rise and fall of the MLM scam LuLaRoe.

 Red flags and green lights: How to vet direct sales companies